Restricted Boltzmann machine representation for the groundstate and excited states of Kitaev Honeycomb model: Restricted Boltzmann Machine Representations

-To obtain the second equality we used the values for $\{h_{k}\}=\{-1,1\}^{M}$ which is the set of possible configurations of hidden layer nodes and $\Omega=(a_{k},b_{k'},W_{kk'})$ is the set of weights and biases of the RBM which should be trained in such a way that the final RBM state represents the desired quantum state of the model (i.e. groundstate or the excited states).
+To obtain the second equality we used the values for $\{h_{k}\}=\{-1,1\}^{M}$ which is the set of possible configurations of hidden layer nodes and $\Omega=(a_{k},b_{k'},W_{kk'})$ is the set of weights and biases of the RBM which should be trained in such a way that the final RBM state represents the desired quantum state of the model (i.e. groundstate or the excited states), where we refer to \cite{netket:2019}, sections 2.2.3 and 2.2.4, for further details of the variational principle.
 The combined number of weight and bias parameters and nodes is polynomial in system size and computationally feasible.

-The mapping of the model to an RBM is done twofold.
+The variational calculations for the model with RBM as ansatz is done twofold.
 One approach we follow is to apply the machinery already developed in the \texttt{NetKet} software package \cite{netket:2019}, while the second approach we employ is to develop our own package using PyTorch.
 In the case of \texttt{NetKet}, in order to train the network, the parameter space of the network is sampled using the Metropolis algorithm and the optimization iterations are based on stochastic gradient descent.
 It turns out that although the sampling algorithm is effective, the ground state energy cannot be reached to a satisfactory precision.
 The reasons will be explained as we proceed.
 To circumvent this problem, we develop our own software package using PyTorch which is designed tightly to suit the purposes of the Honeycomb model and avoid possible pitfalls.